|Reed M. Maxwell Research Group

 - Jen Jefferson Spring 16- Dissertation Title: Exploring sensitivities of latent heat parameterizations using a coupled, integrated hydrologic model.
 Now with State of Wisconsin, Department of Natural Resources.

 - Laura Condon Summer 15- Dissertation Title: THE ROLE OF LARGE SCALE WATER MANAGEMENT IN NATURAL SYSTEMS: CONNECTIONS, INTERACTIONS AND FEEDBACKS.
-Now an assistant professor in CEE at Syracuse University.
+Now an assistant professor in Hydrology and Atmospheric Sciences at the University of Arizona.

 - Lindsay Bearup Summer 14- Dissertation Title: CHANGING FLOW, TRANSPORT, AND GEOCHEMISTRY IN THE MOUNTAIN PINE BEETLE-KILLED FORESTS OF ROCKY MOUNTAIN NATIONAL PARK.